BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/instruction/class-outline.md

 # Material testing

+## Standard Settings for most jobs:

+	- without anything selected, in the RHS panel check that these settings are on:
+		- `Laser Flat`
+		- `Material`: User defined
+		- `Thickness`: Use autofocus before init
+		- `Processing Path`: Auto planning

 ## Building a material test for paper

 	- draw a circle or rectangle on canvas, typically around 5 mm